cs-education/classTranscribe/Docker/readme.txt

 0. Install docker

+	Make sure you have a docker account,
+	After installation login to docker,
+	The command is,
+	docker login

 1. Clone the repository,
     git clone https://github.com/cs-education/classTranscribe.git
    Checkout the fa18-demo branch
     git checkout fa18-demo
-2. Navigate to the github repository.
+2. Navigate to the "Docker" folder in the github repository.
 3. Setup SQL

 	Pull Docker Image for SQL,